Spreadsheet Models for Managers

 Dimensioned quantities

 Whenever we perform arithmetic with dimensioned quantities, the units must be consistent and make sense.
 You can use this fact to figure out what gets multiplied by what.
-But to do that, you have to understand the rules of arithmetic with dimensioned quantities.
+But to do that, you must understand the rules of arithmetic with dimensioned quantities.

 Sounds easy enough.
 Viewed as dimensional quantities, we can express this as: